saikishorechalumuri/yolo-v5-object-detection-/README.md

-specfic commands mentioned below should be executed once all the steps are done :
+specfic commands mentioned below should be executed Only when  once all theAcknowledgements steps are done :

 1)git clone https://github.com/ultralytics/yolov5  # clone